Home Android - Escalating a WebView Intent Injection

 startActivity(intent);

-The fetch runs inside the vulnerable application’s WebView origin, which means it can read the vulnerable app’s private files.
-The second fetch ships them to your domain.
-You now have the entire shared_prefs/ directory off the device — refresh tokens, the user’s email, server URLs, anything the app cached.
+The page loads from a file:// origin in VulnLabApp’s WebView. setAllowFileAccessFromFileURLs(true) lets the script fetch the vulnerable app’s private auth_prefs.xml. setAllowUniversalAccessFromFileURLs(true) then lets the second fetch ship the bytes to your https://attacker.example collector.
+You walk away with the entire shared_prefs/ directory — refresh tokens, the user’s email, server URLs, anything the app cached.

-This is the highest-impact one and the one most reports miss.
+This is the highest-impact of the three and the one most pentests miss.

 Many apps attach an @JavascriptInterface-annotated object to their WebView so the web side can call native Android code.
 It is a common pattern for analytics, payment SDKs, “share to native” buttons, and anything that needs the web layer to call into Java.
-The interface is named at registration time:
+VulnLabApp wires up exactly that.
+NativeBridge registered as Android:

 1